stevenroose/asn1/README.md

     import "github.com/PromonLogicalis/asn1"

-Package asn1 implements encoding and decoding of ASN.1 data structures using both Basic Encoding Rules (BER) or its subset Distinguished Encoding Rules (BER).
+Package asn1 implements encoding and decoding of ASN.1 data structures using both Basic Encoding Rules (BER) or its subset, the Distinguished Encoding Rules (BER).

 This package is highly inspired by the Go standard package "encoding/asn1" while